-BTS’ V Going Solo As A Rapper??
+BTS’ V Going Solo As A Rapper?
 New Videos Show That He Definitely Has Skills

 — VANTASTIC_V (@Vantastic_V) February 1, 2017

-“Brand keywords associated with BTS were ‘Big, cute, donated, appeared,’ and links associated with them were ‘Laws of the Jungle, Golden Disc, fan sign events,’ the source added and also disclosed that the the ratio of positive to negative feedback indicated that that almost 90% of comments about Bangtang Boys in January 2017 were positive.
+“Brand keywords associated with BTS were ‘Big, cute, donated, appeared,’ and links associated with them were ‘Laws of the Jungle, Golden Disc, fan sign events,”” the source added, disclosing that the ratio of positive to negative feedback indicated that that almost 90% of comments about Bangtan Boys in January of 2017 were positive.

-This month, the BTS tour begins and it’s a world tour with stops in North and South America.
-According to an article in the International Business Times, the boys of BTS will also be at KCON 2017 which will be held in Mexico.
-This means that BTS is making Kpop history yet again by appearing at the first Kpop festival and convention to be held in a Latin American country.
+This month, the BTS tour begins, and it’s a world tour with stops in North and South America.
+According to an article in the International Business Times, the boys of BTS will also be at KCON 2017, which will be held in Mexico.
+This means that BTS is making K-pop history yet again by appearing at the first K-pop festival and convention to be held in a Latin American country.

 [Featured Image by Chung Sung-Jun/ Getty Images]